ivobeerens-nl/blog/content/blog/2024/06/Pass GitHub variable to Packer PowerShell provisioner/index.md

 ```

 ### Steps
-Let’s break down the steps:
+Let’s break down the actions in 8 steps:
 1. Create a GitHub repository
 2. Create a repository secret with the name for example BLOBSAS and paste the SAS URI in the secret field.